mitchhentges/cdt406-dependency-resolver/README.md

 current test fail.
 The `value` is either another test's ID, an [`operator`](#operators), or `null`.

 For example, if a test depends on another test, that means that if that test fails, then the current test will fail as well.
-So, the `value` is the ID of the test that is depended on.
+So, the `value` is the ID of the test that is dependent on.

 ```
 {